DangD96/my_test_pom_v1/README.txt

 Also using a separate setup file for the webdriver to allow for cross browser testing if desired.

-This uses the PyUnit (unittest) framework.
+This uses the PyUnit (unittest) testing framework.